Takeda Shingen: Retainers

-Of his retainers, Kōsaka Masanobu stands out as being one of Shingen's better known beloveds, in the style of the Japanese shudō tradition.
-The two entered into the relationship when Shingen was 22 and Masanobu 16.
+Of his retainers, Kōsaka Masanobu stands out as one of Shingen's better known beloveds, in the style of the Japanese shudō tradition.
+The two entered into the relationship when Shingen was 22 and Masanobu was 16.
 The love pact signed by the two, in Tokyo University's historical archive, documents Shingen's pledge that he was not involved in, nor had any intentions of entering into, a sexual relationship with a certain other retainer, and asserts that "since I want to be intimate with you" he will in no way harm the boy, and calls upon the gods to be his guarantors.